 LOCKERS AND LOCKS

-Students will be assigned a locker the first day of school.
-All students will be responsible to provide a school approved lock for their lockers.
-These locks may be purchased for $5.00 from your homeroom teacher or from the main office.
+Students MAY be assigned a locker the first day of school.
 Students are not allowed to share lockers or place their belongings in any locker other than their own.
 Lockers are the property of VCMS.
-The school reserves the right to search a locker at any time without notification for the purpose of insuring the safety, morals, health, or welfare of our students.
+The school reserves the right to search a locker at any time without notification for the purpose of ensuring the safety, morals, health, or welfare of our students.
 Students are to report any assigned locker that is not functioning properly or is being used by another student to the main office.
 Since the school is not responsible for lost or stolen items, it is highly suggested that items of great value not be left in lockers.
 Unsecured belongings in lockers are subject to theft.
 The Administration recommends the use of a lock at all times.
 All coats and books should be stored in a hall locker, not a gym locker.
+(SUBJECT TO CHANGE).

 LOITERING ABOUT SCHOOL OR GROUNDS